czymara/czymara.github.io/_pages/research.md

 Recent presentations
 ------

+- [Who is considered a migrant in Post-Soviet Europe?
+Evidence from the Baltic States](https://czymara.com/files/pres/ESRA_23.html).
+10th Conference of the *European Survey Research Association* at University of Milan-Bicocca 🇮🇹 on 19 Jul 2023.
 - [Inter-ethnic Hostility on Twitter in the Aftermath of Terror Attacks](https://czymara.com/files/pres/TAU_IGS3.html).
 Lecture to the IGS3 Excellence group at *Tel Aviv University* 🇮🇱 on 15 Jan 2023.
 - [Political Elite Discourses as Drivers of Anti-Immigration Attitudes: A comparative longitudinal analysis of Europe in the 21st century](https://docs.google.com/presentation/d/1C2wMlRDtED6PbxB-pc_wKAReUX8jthBf58m3CghBPL4/edit?usp=sharing).
 Sociology Colloquium at *University of Haifa* 🇮🇱 on 29 Nov 2022.
 - [What Shapes Far-Right Discourses on Immigration?
 Analyzing 23 Years of Right-Wing Print Media in Germany](https://czymara.com/files/pres/ICA_22_paris.html).
 72nd Annual *International Communication Association* Conference in Paris 🇫🇷 on 27 May 2022.